hughperkins/luacpptemplater/README.md

 ## How does it work?

-- it basically uses the code from https://john.nachtimwald.com/2014/08/06/using-lua-as-a-templating-engine/  I think I did make some tweaks to it, and provided c++ wrapping around it, but basically it's John Nachtiwald's idea and core implementation.
+- it basically uses the code from https://john.nachtimwald.com/2014/08/06/using-lua-as-a-templating-engine/  I think I did make some tweaks to it, and provided c++ wrapping around it, but basically it's John Nachtimwald's idea and core implementation.
 His idea is very cool :-)

 ## Related projects